tim-pipi/tp/docs/UserGuide.md

 ##### Example:

-Suppose you just had an interview for the third internship application on your list, and you'd like to delete the third note in your second internship application in the tracker.
+Suppose you just had an interview for the third internship application on your list, and you'd like to delete the third note in your third internship application in the tracker.
 The command would look like this:

 ```